Weedshaker/ProxifyJS/README.md

   <img src="https://farm4.staticflickr.com/3917/14978448715_d060fe9949_k.jpg" width="400" height="200" alt="proxify">
   <h1 align="center">Proxify</h1>
 </p>

-Proxify __[Pro·xi·fy]__: a pure ES6 api:any - handler library backed by ECMAScript Harmony Proxy.
+A pure ES6 api:any - handler library backed by ECMAScript Harmony Proxy.
 Proxifies any object and goes far beyond...

-Do you wish the old days of simplicity back?

 ...Everything is getting more and more complex around web application development but don't worry, not this one.
 No bundler nor any dependencies, except of ES6 native <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy" target="_blank">Proxy</a>!